Takahito Eguchi: Biography

 Eguchi reunited with Matsueda to compose Final Fantasy X-2 (2003).
-Despite being panned by critics and fans alike and having a low budget, the soundtrack was commercially successful.
-He was also the game's orchestrator and the composer of the love ballad "Real Emotion/1000 no Kotoba".
-In 2004, Eguchi and Matsueda composed Final Fantasy X-2 International + Last Mission and arranged three pieces in the Final Fantasy X-2 Piano Collection album.
+Despite mixed reviews by critics and a negative reception from fans, the soundtrack was commercially successful.
+He was also the game's orchestrator and the composer of the dual single "Real Emotion/1000 no Kotoba".
+In 2004, Eguchi and Matsueda composed Final Fantasy X-2 International + Last Mission and arranged three pieces in the Final Fantasy X-2 Piano Collection album, which both received better reviews than the official soundtrack.
 The Piano Collections album was their final project at while at Square Enix, which they both left afterward.
 Eguchi and Matsueda married in 2009.

 Since his departure, he has been involved in several anime projects such as D.N.Angel (2003), Rental Magica (2007), and Trinity Blood (2005).
 He has also mixed Shimomura's arrangements for the Dark Chronicle Premium Arrange album and performed piano on her vocal album Murmur.
 In 2006, he contributed three compositions and two arrangements to the Xbox 360 game Sonic the Hedgehog; he also worked on the 2008 follow-up Sonic Unleashed.
 He has since worked on a number of Sonic Team games, such as Super Monkey Ball: Step & Roll, Sonic Colors, Sonic Generations, Rhythm Thief & the Emperor's Treasure, Sonic Lost World, Sonic Forces and Sonic Frontiers.